Faculty DirectoryNoshir Contractor

 Professor Contractor has published or presented over 250 research papers dealing with communicating and organizing.
 His book titled Theories of Communication Networks (co-authored with Professor Peter Monge and published by Oxford University Press in English and published by Renmin University Press in simplified Chinese in 2010) received the 2003 Book of the Year award from the Organizational Communication Division of the National Communication Association.
 He is the lead developer of C-IKNOW (Cyberinfrastructure for Inquiring Knowledge Network On the Web) a network recommender system to enable communities using cyberinfrastructure, as well as Blanche, a software environment to simulate the dynamics of social networks.

 Professor Contractor has been elected by a group of his peers to receive the National Communication Association 2014 Distinguished Scholar Award.
 This award recognizes a lifetime of scholarly achievement in the study of human communication.
+In 2015 he was elected as a Fellow of the International Communication Association.
 His papers have received Top Paper awards from the International Communication Association and the National Communication Association.
 In 2000 he was awarded the Outstanding Member Award by the Organizational Communication Division of the International Communication Association.
 He is the editor for the journal Network Science in the areas of communication, engineering and management.
 He is also the associate editor for the Journal of Computer Mediated Communication and on the advisory board for the Journal of Web Science He has served on the editorial boards of Human Communication Research, Journal of Applied Communication Research, Journal of Communication, Management Communication Quarterly, and Organization Science.